 Taking Control Of My Breast Health

 After my BRCA test came back negative in 2010, I wrote a Sharsheret blog about my relief and volunteered to be a Sharsheret peer supporter for those deciding about genetic testing.
 My mom died of breast cancer in 1994, about six months before the BRCA test was released.
-She was an only child, as am I, and there is no other breast cancer on either side of my family so I used “magical thinking” to believe I was in the clear for the long haul.
-I had two daughters, now aged 5 and 7, breastfed them for a combined three years, and appreciated my breasts in a whole new way.
+She was an only child, as am I, and there is no other breast cancer on either side of my family so I used magical thinking to believe I was in the clear for the long haul.
+I had two daughters, now aged 6 and 8, breastfed them for a combined three years, and appreciated my breasts in a whole new way.

 My prophylactic double mastectomy came next.
 I was so scared and filled with dread, but I have indeed taken control of my breast health.
 I will not likely face treatments, or the possibility of recurrences, or my daughters losing me before they’re out of the nest.

 I underwent a prophylactic double mastectomy for my daughters, for peace of mind, and because as much as science has learned about breast cancer and genetic testing for it, there’s even more we don’t know, especially about metastatic breast cancer like my mom’s aggressive illness.

 Before my surgery, I gave my daughters “superhero names” to help them feel some control.
 They were worried, scared, and full of questions about my surgery.
 At the time they saw it as taking me away from them, but I think as they grow up they’ll come to see their always brave mom became a true superhero on the day of my mastectomy and will continue to be on many breast cancer-free mastectomy anniversaries to come.